 Are you fully open?

-We can sell rooms if they’re self-contained, en-suite and have space for a dining table so you’ve got space to eat.
-That means we can open up 4 of our 5 rooms (Black, Red, Yellow and Green) but not our 5th room (Blue) as it hasn’t got space for a table.
+We’ve opened up 4 of our 5 rooms (Black, Red, Yellow and Green) but not our 5th room (Blue).
 Any existing Blue Room bookings have been upgraded to a bigger room, free of charge.

 Who can book?